 The word pyometra is derived from Latin “pyo” meaning pus and “metra” meaning uterus.
-The pyometra is an abscessed, pus-filled infected uterus.
+A pyometra is an abscessed, pus-filled infected uterus.
 Toxins and bacteria leak across the uterine walls and into the bloodstream, causing life-threatening toxic effects.
 The uterus dies, releasing large amounts of pus and dead tissue into the abdomen.
-Without treatment death is inevitable.
-Prevention of this disease is one of the main reasons for routinely spaying female dogs.
+Without treatment, death is inevitable.
+Preventing this disease is one of the main reasons for routinely spaying female dogs.

-What Might Make the Veterinarian Suspect this Infection?
+What Might Make your Veterinarian Suspect this Infection?

 Classically, the patient is an older female dog.
 Usually, she has finished a heat cycle in the previous 1 to 2 months.
 She has a poor appetite and may be vomiting or drinking an excessive amount of water.
-In the more usual “open pyometra,” the cervix is open and the purulent uterine contents are able to drip out so that a smelly vaginal discharge is usually apparent.
+The most common form is called open pyometra because the cervix is open, allowing vaginal discharge of pus to be noticeable.
 However, there is also a form called a closed pyometra where the cervix is closed.
 In these cases, there is no vaginal discharge and the clinical presentation is more difficult to diagnose.
 These patients also tend to be sicker than those with open pyometra due to retention of the toxic uterine contents as well as a longer disease course prior to diagnosis.